starlight345/2025/blog/inverse-polymer/index.md

 These results highlight the benefit of pretraining on structure-only tasks before finetuning on property-conditioned generation.
 By first learning to decode from real PolyBERT embeddings, the Transformer decoder gains exposure to chemically valid patterns and token transitions — making it more robust during the downstream inverse task.
 This supports the broader design philosophy of modular inverse generation: separating structure learning and conditioning phases enables more stable and effective decoding, especially when latent distributions differ.

+In parallel, we also experimented with a Transformer-based VAE decoder.
+Although not yet fully benchmarked, early results are highly encouraging, with syntactic validity exceeding 95% and Tanimoto similarity approaching 1.0.
+The VAE's latent sampling and KL-regularized structure allow for greater robustness under noise and smooth interpolation in latent space, which are especially useful when integrating diffusion-based generative models.
+This architecture thus holds strong potential as a future direction for one-to-many structure generation and property-guided diversity enhancement.

 # Improving Robustness and Validity

 To further address generation variability and increase model robustness, we plan to extend this setup into a diffusion-style training regime.
 In this framework, Gaussian noise is repeatedly added to the latent z, and the decoder is trained to map each noisy version back to the same SMILES output.
 This trains the decoder to produce consistent generations even under perturbations, laying the groundwork for controlled diversity and one-to-many mapping via policy-guided sampling.